 Individual Learning Plans

-In keeping with Kentucky Administrative Regulation, the District shall implement an advising and guidance process to support development and implementation of an individual learning plan for each student that includes career development and awareness.
+In keeping with Kentucky Administrative Regulation, the District shall implement an advising and guidance process to support development and implementation of an Individual Learning Plan (ILP) for each student that includes career development and awareness.
+The ILP shall specifically address the content as provided in the Kentucky Academic Standards for career studies.

 Confidential Material